 In this webinar Andrew Ginter takes us through the most unusual and most consequential cyber attacks thus far in 2025 targeting critical infrastructures around the globe.

-Join us for a comprehensive review of the cyber incidents that shaped the industrial landscape in 2025.
+Watch the webinar for a comprehensive review of the cyber incidents that shaped the industrial landscape in 2025.
 We will analyze the year’s most disruptive attacks, breaking down the operational downtime, financial costs, and impacts on public safety.
 Beyond the damage reports, we will explore the specific targeting methods used by adversaries as documented in the public record.
 The session concludes with a first look at the preliminary findings from Waterfall’s highly anticipated 2026 OT Threat Report.

 In the fading days of 2025, we look back at cyber attacks that impaired operations in heavy industry and critical industrial infrastructures in the year thus far.
 We look at: